 As mentioned above, the lining is ripstop nylon so the inside is easy to wipe clean with a damp cloth.
 As with most commercial bags, for the longest life, this tote is meant to be spot cleaned.
-Spraying the outside with a stain repellant, such as ScotchGard or similar is a good protective step.
+Spraying the outside with a stain repellant, such as ScotchGard or similar, is a good protective step.
 That said, all the elements are machine washable, and on a gentle cycle in cold water, you could like get away with a full wash; it’s just not our top suggestion.
 And, tumble drying is never recommended.
-Let the bag air dry after any cleaning.
+Let the bag air dry after any kind of cleaning.

 Since the bag is nice and wide, it can easily fit a pair of shoes, sitting flat in the base, plus clothing, towels, and more.
 But, big bags can mean smaller items get lost in the jumble, so we added a deep hanging pocket for keys, ID, jewelry, even a phone.
 The pocket hangs free from the upper accent band so it’s easy to grab.